Skip to main content

 Harvester nodes have the following hardware requirements and recommendations for installation and testing.

-Disk Capacity250 GB minimum for testing (180 GB minimum when using multiple disks); 500 GB or above required for production
+Disk capacity250 GB minimum (180 GB minimum when using multiple disks)500 GB minimum

 important